-Hear from HP’s head of media investment, John Marshall, on how HP stays ahead of the CTV curve as well as the key insights they’ve gleaned by moving media buying in-house.
+Hear from HP’s former head of media investment, John Marshall, on how HP stays ahead of the CTV curve as well as the key insights they’ve gleaned by moving media buying in-house.

 In the past few years, the TV industry has undergone tremendous transformation.
 The growth of new streaming platforms has led to a fundamental shift in the way people watch TV, and for the first time, advertisers can reach more consumers via digital video than traditional cable.

-As head of media investment at HP, I oversee HP’s global approach to media and advertising technology investment and partnerships.
+As head of media investment at HP, I oversaw HP’s global approach to media and advertising technology investment and partnerships.
 Early on, we understood the value of Connected TV (CTV) and we invested in it — primarily leveraging buying methods like programmatic guaranteed (PG) and direct insertion orders (IOs).